-- having or appearing to have an abnormal preoccupation with violence, dying, or death
+- being preoccupied with violence, dying, or death

-- having mood swings, either happy or sad
+- having mood shifts, either happy or sad

 - talking about revenge, guilt, or shame

-- being agitated, or in a heightened state of anxiety
+- experiencing agitation or a heightened state of anxiety

-- experiencing changes in personality, routine, or sleeping patterns
+- experiencing changes in personality, routine, or sleep patterns

 - engaging in risky behavior, such as driving carelessly or taking drugs